 Rome, Italy was our first stop and we saw as many things as we could in four days.
 There is just so much to see and do.
 We both loved the Sistine chapel.
 We loved all the history and the amazing churches.
 We enjoyed hanging around the pantheon and Novena plaza.
 It was so relaxing and the food was great as were the beer and wine.

 3 Days in Venice

 Venice, Italy was stunning.
-We did not do much here but walk around, eat, drink and hang out.
-We went on a gondola ride just a little before sunset and hardly anyone else was in the canal at this time so it was peaceful and private and the bottle of wine we took on was the best wine we had the whole trip.
-After we got done with the gondola we went and found a quiet little area and sat on the steps looking at the water drinking the rest of our wine.
+We did not do much here but walked around, eat, drink, and hang out.
+We went on a gondola ride just a little before sunset and hardly anyone else was in the canal at this time so it was peaceful and private and the bottle of wine we took on was the best wine we had during the whole trip.
+After we got done with the gondola we went and found a quiet little area and sat on the steps looking at the water and drinking the rest of our wine.

 3 Days in Barcelona